Dairy Free Broccoli Soup

 - Broccoli – the star of the soup!
 Be sure your broccoli is fresh and tender!
 If you want to use frozen broccoli you will need two 12 oz packages of small broccoli florets.

 - White Beans (or Soaked Cashews) – the secret ingredient!
-White beans make the soup rich and creamy and also adds fiber and protein.
+White beans make the soup rich and creamy.
 Use cannellini, great northern white beans, navy beans or butter beans for the best texture.
-If you don’t love beans in your soup, use soaked cashews.
+If you don’t love beans, use soaked cashews.

-- Nutritional Yeast – gives a cheesy flavor without adding cheese.
+- Nutritional Yeast – gives a cheesy flavor without adding cheese, I don’t recommend skipping this or the flavor won’t give that classic broccoli cheese soup vibe.

-In a large pot, add 1/2 the carton of vegetable broth and cauliflower.
-Cover and cook 12-15 minutes, or until cauliflower is tender.
+- In a large pot, add 1/2 the carton of vegetable broth and florets from 1 medium cauliflower.
+Cover and cook 12-15 minutes, or until cauliflower is tender.1 medium head cauliflower, 4 cups organic vegetable stock

-While the soup is cooking, rinse and drain the can of great northern white beans.
-Blend with 1/2 cup non-dairy milk until smooth.
+- While soup is cooking, rinse and drain a can of northern white beans.
+Blend with 1/2 cup dairy free milk until smooth.1 15 oz. can organic northern white beans (about 1.5 cup beans) or 1/2 cup soaked cashews, ¾ cups dairy free milk, unsweetened, divided

-- If the soup is too thin, simmer on the stove until desired consistency is reached.
+- Too thin?
+Simmer on the stove until desired consistency is reached.
 You can also add 1 tbsp of arrowroot starch mixed with 1 tablespoon water.

 - Need a low carb soup?
 Replace white beans with soaked cashews (add about 1 cup soaked cashews)